YottaDB/YDBDoc/ProgGuide/isv.rst

 	  do ^handleinterrupt ; handle the interrupt
 	  use currentdev      ; restore the device which was current when the interrupt was recognized quit

+For more information on interrupt handling, refer to `Interrrupting Execution Flow <langext.html#interrupting-execution-flow>`_.

 ---------------
 $ZIO